DevExpress/testcafe/docs/articles/blog/2019-7-2-testcafe-v1-3-0-released.md

 ---
 # TestCafe v1.3.0 Released

-This release includes support for custom TypeScript configuration files and numerous bugfixes.
+This release introduces support for the custom TypeScript configuration file and includes numerous bugfixes.

 <!--more-->